colinxr/junction-bank/.development-context/tickets/categories/TICKET-013.md

         "message": "Validation failed",
         "code": "VALIDATION_ERROR",
         "details": {
-            "name": ["The name has already been taken."], "type": ["Category type must be either income or expense."]
+            "name": ["The name has already been taken."]
         }
     }
 }